 Pros:

-• Energy Star Most Efficient 2024 rating helps lower electricity costs.
+- Energy Star Most Efficient 2024 positioning may help lower electricity costs during regular use.

 Cons: